-- A. Here we will examine the relationship between Great Britain and her North American colonies, focusing on the century from 1660 to 1763.
-Our purpose is simple: we want to understand the imperial relationship on the eve of the American Revolution. - B. When one first looks at the American Revolution, it appears that the imperial relationship deteriorated very rapidly. - 1.
-It is a common belief that the relationship between Britain and her colonies prior to the Stamp Act (1765) was satisfactory to both sides, and that the Stamp Act led to a quick about-face on the colonial side. - 2.
-Scholars who have taken this view have focused primarily on one question: why in a little more than a dozen years after 1763 did the colonists became so estranged from Britain to take up arms against her and declare independence. - C. Preoccupation with the period 1763-1776 has left two important question unanswered: - 1.
-What was the imperial relationship like in the late seventeenth and early eighteenth centuries? - 2.
-What changed in the 1750s and 1760s to alter that relationship and open the way for independence. - D. When one looks closely at the relationship between Britain and the colonies during the century from 1660 to 1760, one discovers that it was in many respects an uneasy connection.
-The British theorized about their colonial system one way: it was to be centralized in the Crown-in-Parliament in London.
-However, the colonial practice was quite different: in practice the colonies were "pockets of approximate independence" -- they were handling a substantial portion of their internal affairs and ruling themselves without London's interference. - E. When the Great War for the Empire ended with the close of the French and Indian War in 1763, the British sought to exercise their central power to raise revenue in the colonies.
-Meanwhile, the colonials, who had been ruling themselves for many years, sought to keep power at the local level. - F. So, here we will look at the British colonial theory, the colonial practice in North America, and the Great War for the Empire, which brought the discrepancy between the theory and practice into the open: these are the preconditions of the American Revolution.
+- A. Here, we will examine the imperial relationship between the colonies and Great Britain in the century from 1660 to 1760 so that we might better understand the preconditions of the American Revolution. - B. One might think that the Revolution happened very suddenly that is that the relationship between Britain and her colonies prior to the Stamp Act Crisis (1765-66) was basically satisfactory to both sides, but that with that act everything changed.
+Scholars who have taken this view have focused primarily on one question: why in a little more than a dozen years after 1763 did the colonists became so estranged from Britain to take up arms against her and declare independence. - C. Preoccupation with the period 1763-1776 has left a more important question unanswered: what was the imperial relationship like in the seventeenth and early eighteenth centuries and what changed in the 1750s and 1760s to alter that relationship and open the way for independence. - D. When one looks closely at the relationship between Britain and the colonies during the century from 1660 to 1760, one discovers that it was in many respects an uneasy connection.
+The British theoriezed about their colonial system one way: it was to be centralized in the Crown-in-Parliament in London.
+However, the colonial practice was quite different: in practice the colonies were "pockets of approximate independece" they were handling a substantial portion of their internal affairs and ruling themselves without London's interference. - E. When the Great War for the Empire ended with the close of the French and Indian War in 1763, the British sought to exercise their central power to raise revenue in the colonies, while the colonies that had been ruling themselves sought to keep power in their locality. - F. So, here we will look at the British colonial theory, the colonial practice in North America, and the Great War for the Empire, which brought the discrepancy between the theory and practice into the open: these are the preconditions of the American Revolution.